 Strategic directions for horse riding in NSW national parks

 Strategic directions for horse riding in NSW national parks is guiding the provision of improved horse riding opportunities in the reserve system over the coming years.
 The development of the strategy was informed by over 200 public submissions on the draft strategy.

 Strategic directions for horse riding in NSW national parks (120848HRStrat.pdf, 755KB)

-In recognition of the history of horse riding in a number of areas prior to their declaration as wilderness, the NSW Government has committed to trialling horse riding in five wilderness locations through two year wilderness pilots.
+In recognition of the history of horse riding in a number of areas prior to their declaration as wilderness, the NSW Government committed to trialling horse riding in five wilderness locations through two-year wilderness pilots.
 The first four trials finished in April 2016.
 It is proposed to allow horse riding to continue in these same locations until 31 December 2017 while the outcomes of the trials are reviewed and a broader policy framework is developed.